 Rearing of fowl includes: providing suitable housing, feeding and health care for the chicks, growers and adult stock.

-Regardless of the economic situation, human beings must feed and since domestic birds are consumable; that makes poultry farming feasible.
+Regardless of the economic situation, human beings must feed and since domestic birds are consumable; that makes poultry farming feasible in poultry management.

 Brooding is the term used for the management or caring for the chicks from the first day till they are about six weeks old.

 The device used in which the newly hatched chicks are tended by the provision of heat until they develop enough features is called a brooder.
 The brooder could be in form of a special house called the brooding house.

 how to Prepare and receive day-old Chicks for Rearing

 the preparation through brooding to receive day-old chi(i) Clean and wash the brooder house in poultry management.

 (ii) Repair broken or damaged floors, roofs and windows.

 (iii) Disinfect the brooder house if you want to run a credible poultry management system